Growing up Awake: A life of many experiences, now filled w orbs of light!

 Dr. Christina Rawls grew up knowing she was different, from having her own language as a child to a variety of supernatural experiences.
 Having come close to death at least six times, she documented these experiences in various ways over time, including in her master’s thesis on both physics and philosophy in 2004.
 At the age of 44 Chris is currently teaching philosophy full-time at Roger Williams University in Rhode Island.
-In tonight’s talk, Chris will discuss her interest, research and experiences in metaphysics while sharing some of her photographs of orbs, a phenomena she noticed and began documenting in 2011.
+In tonight’s talk, Chris will discuss her interest, research and experiences in metaphysics while sharing some of her photographs of orbs, a phenomenon she noticed and began documenting in 2011.

 Chris’s childhood metaphysical experiences were multiple.
 From precognition to astral-projection, evidential mediumship and more, her family witnessed and eventually concluded that Chris had abilities and experiences they couldn’t name.
 Though some attribute these episodes to family trauma, stress, anxiety and related mental health causes, they have persisted into adulthood and have been witnessed by multiple others, encouraging Chris to seek further understanding.